 Groen Links: Green Left.
 This is where all the ‘geitenwollensokken’ are at, together with all the pacifists, hippies and Jesse Klaver fans.

 PvdA: Party of the Labour/worker.
-Just like the labour party in the UK, this one has hit rock-bottom.
-Used to be the biggest party in the Dutch Parliament (which is confusingly named the ‘Tweede Kamer‘ aka the Second Chamber) – will come in now at something in between 7 or 13 seats.
+Just like the labour party in the UK a few years ago, this one has hit rock-bottom.
+Used to be the biggest party in the Dutch Parliament (which is confusingly named the ‘Tweede Kamer‘ aka the Second Chamber) – now at just 7 seats.

 Partij voor de Dieren: Party for the Animals.
 They’re the vegans who are in it for animal rights.
-Two seats in parliament, not bad for such a fringe, one issue party.
+Five seats in parliament, not bad for such a fringe, one issue party.

 To make matters more complicated, not all Leftist parties are progressive (progressief); the SP is somewhat conservative, and god knows what the Animal Party wants besides a better world for animals.